fatmakrich/Real_AI_Generated_Image_Classification/README.md

 1- Prepare your dataset and directory structure as follows:

-dataset/

-├── train/
+├── dataset_train/

-│   ├── REAL/
+│   ├── ai_generated/

-│   └── FAKE/
+│   └── real/

-└── test/
+└── dataset_test/

-│   ├── REAL/
+│   ├── ai_generated/

-│    └── FAKE/
+│    └── real/

-2- Follow the steps in the train_model.ipynb to train the model and save the final weights as model.pth.
+2- Follow the steps in the train_model.ipynb to train the model and save the final weights as trained_resnet50.pth

 # Running the Streamlit App

 To run the web application:

-1- Start the Streamlit server      :  streamlit run test_model.py
+1- Start the Streamlit server      :  streamlit run app.py

 2- Open the displayed local URL in your web browser.

-3- Use the test_model.ipynb to load the model and make predictions on new images.
+3- Load the model "trained_resnet50.pth" to make predictions on new images.

 4- Upload an image in the Streamlit app to receive a classification result of "REAL" or "AI generated"